 Michelle Obama may champion the value of unpaid internships, but interns at these 25 companies likely aren’t complaining—as their cushy salaries are higher than that of the average full-time US worker.

-Jobs website Glassdoor today released a study comparing the income of the median American worker ($51,350 a year from Glassdoor’s data, or $44,460 from the Bureau of Labor Statistics’ April 2017 report) to the income of interns.
+Jobs website Glassdoor released a study on May 2 comparing the income of the median American worker ($51,350 a year from Glassdoor’s data, or $44,460 from the Bureau of Labor Statistics’ April 2017 report) to the income of interns.
 When yearly and monthly pay are matched up, internship pay at the following businesses is vastly more than the average American job.

 To be fair, interns at these companies aren’t just forwarding phone calls and fetching coffee.
 The intern programs at Facebook, Google, and many of the other Silicon Valley companies on the list are notoriously competitive and challenging, with many of them meant as trial runs for potential hires or promotions within the company later on.